SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 ***Step 6:*** Go to the database resource (NOT SQL server) deployed in the portal.
 Click on Query editor.
 Login with the credentials used during creation of ARM Template.
 > [!TIP]
->  If Required, setup firewall to acsess the server by going to the server firewall settings and click on Add Client IP ([Reference](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart))
+>  If Required, setup firewall to access the server by going to the server firewall settings and click on Add Client IP ([Reference](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart))

 In the query editor, execute the following query to create a table the holds final predictions: